aarongustafson/aaron-gustafson.com/src/links/2015-02-02-emulating-failure.md

 > Is it just me, or are new web UI technologies continuing to try to solve the wrong problems?

 Now, the [Shadow DOM](http://glazkov.com/2011/01/14/what-the-heck-is-shadow-dom/) (and [associated pseudo-elements](https://gist.github.com/webtobesocial/aefd6e25064c08e0cc9a)) should allow us to control the style of these elements.
 The deeper problem is functionality.
 Take [the `datalist` for predictive typing](https://html.spec.whatwg.org/multipage/forms.html#the-datalist-element).
 What if you want fuzzy search instead of initial search when someone types.
 That’s not supported.
 This is where Web Components get interesting.

+_Note: I no longer use “native” in this context, but it remains in quoted material._